ARMRA logo

 All articles

-Is ARMRA Colostrum™ free of WADA/USADA banned substances?Updated 5 months ago
+Is ARMRA Colostrum™ free of WADA/USADA banned substances?Updated 11 hours ago

 As each athletic organization varies in their respective policies and requirements, we recommend consulting with your Program Director for questions specific to your program.
-With that said, I can share that ARMRA Colostrum is derived from grass-fed bovine colostrum - a safe, whole food that naturally contains a host of growth factors, including IGF-1, as well as peptides, antioxidants, vitamins, trace minerals, bioactive nutrients, and whole food prebiotics.
-Colostrum is not, and has never been, a banned ingredient in professional athletics.
+ARMRA Colostrum™ is derived from grass-fed bovine colostrum - a whole food that naturally contains a host of growth factors, including IGF-1, as well as peptides, antioxidants, vitamins, trace minerals, bioactive nutrients, and whole food prebiotics.
+Colostrum is not, nor has ever been, banned by any public athletic organizations.

 For some background - in 2013, the World Anti-Doping Agency (WADA) first published a statement that cautioned bovine colostrum is a product that contains high levels of IGF-1 and other growth factors; however, bovine colostrum was never prohibited.
 Furthermore, a double-blind research trial has shown that ingestion of colostrum does NOT alter serum levels of IGF-1 in healthy adults [1].
 There are a few other research papers of note: Kuipers et al. [2] found no effects of bovine colostrum on drug screening results carried out by an IOC accredited laboratory and Jones et al. [3] also undertook a comprehensive metabolomics analysis on the effects of 12-weeks of daily bovine colostrum supplementation (20 g/day), and none of the changes in serum metabolites reported in that study suggested anything that may interfere with a doping test.

-We have many amateur and professional athletes who use ARMRA Colostrum to support their fitness performance including benefits for lean muscle composition, endurance, and recovery.
+We have many amateur and professional athletes who use ARMRA Colostrum™ to support their fitness performance, including benefits for lean muscle composition, endurance, and recovery.

 [Research Citations: 1.
 PMID: 34073917 2.
 PMID: 12093430 3.
 PMID: 24200515]